The CID Training School and Commando Training Centre both are located in

 traveling public.
 Presently Railway Police is Headed by

-Alok Kumar Roy, IPS DG/Railways & Commando, Haryana, Panchkula.
+Maneesh Chaudhary, IPS IGP/Railways & Commando, Haryana, Panchkula.

 Most of the area of GRP/Haryana falls under the Northern Railway.
 Four Govt.
 Railway Police Stations Kalka, Chandigarh, Ambala Cantt & Jagadhari falls under the jurisdiction of Divisional Railway Manager Ambala Cantt, Nine Govt.
 Railway Police Stations Kurukshetra, Karnal, Panipat, Sonipat, Faridabad, Bahadurgarh, Rohtak, Jind & Gurugram falls under the jurisdiction of Divisional Railway Manager New Delhi but 34 K.M.
 Area falls under the jurisdiction of Divisional Railway Manager Agra, One Govt.
 Railway Police Stations Rewari falls under the jurisdiction of Divisional Railway Manager Jaipur, Two Govt.
 Railway Police Stations Hisar & Sirsa falls under the jurisdiction of Divisional Railway Manager Bikaner.